Stuyk/altv-javascript-guide/src/docs/events/server_events.md

 ## playerConnect

 This is the event that occurs when a player has connected to the server.

 The player can have their connection cancelled by running `player.kick()` command.

+### Nothing Happens On Player Connect

+It's important to understand that **NOTHING HAPPENS** after a player connects.
+You must use `player.spawn` and `player.model` to see the player.

 -   player is the player who joined the server.